wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/email_alerts.rst

 This extends the email options configured in the ``<global>`` section.

 .. note::
-  `Global  <./global>`_  email configuration is necessary to use granular email options.
+  :doc:`Global <global>` email configuration is necessary to use granular email options.

 Options
 -------